andrico1234/a2k/packages/taskbar/README.md

-# Stack
+# Taskbar

-Renders immediate child components as a vertical stack
+Renders a fully functoining windows-inspired taskbar

-## Quick Start
+## Usage

 1. Begin by installing with your favourite package manager:

-`npm install @a2000/stack`
+`npm install @a2000/taskbar`

 2. Use within your HTML templates as follows: